d-morrison/IntroStatActivities/_book/09-inference-2cat_CI.md

 In this activity we will focus on theory-based methods to calculate a confidence interval.
 Like with a single proportion, the difference in proportions can be mathematically modeled using the normal distribution if certain conditions are met.

-Conditions for the sample distribution of $\hat{p}_1-\hat{p}_2$:
+Conditions for the sampling distribution of $\hat{p}_1-\hat{p}_2$ to follow an approximate normal distribution:

-* Independence: The data are independent within and between the two groups.
+* **Independence**: The data are independent within and between the two groups. (*Remember*: This also must be true to use simulation methods!)

-* Success-Failure Condition: For a confidence interval, the success-failure condition holds for each group.
-All cells in the table have at least 10 observations.
+* **Success-failure condition**: The success-failure condition holds for each group.
+Since we are not assuming a null hypothesis, we do not use the pooled sample proportion to check this condition as we did in Activity 8.
+Instead, we use the individual sample proportions $\hat{p}_1$ and $\hat{p}_2$.
+Equivalently, we check that all cells in the table have at least 10 observations.

 4. In activity 8, we saw that the independence condition was met since the study used a random sample.
 Is the success-failure condition to find the confidence interval met for each group?
 Explain your answer.